cert-manager/website/content/en/docs/tutorials/acme/ingress.md

 > TODO (@joshvanl): add link to Issuer vs Cluster Issuer

 > A certificate is the resource that cert-manager uses to expose the state
-> of a request as well as track upcoming expirations.
+> of a request as well as track upcoming expiration.

 ## Step 6 - Configure Let's Encrypt Issuer